Warships are vessels constructed for naval warfare by the government of a sovereign nation.

 1. Aircraft Carriers

-To show their dominance, carriers carry fighter planes, drones and helicopters.
-They have long unobstructed deck which serves as a runway for aircraft take off and landing.
+To show their dominance, carriers carry fighter planes, drones, and helicopters.
+They have a long unobstructed deck that serves as a runway for aircraft take-off and landing.

-An Aircraft carrier is the capital ship of navy’s warships
+An Aircraft carrier is the capital ship of the navy’s warships

 Aircraft carriers are the biggest types of warships.